HEP-FCC/fcc-tutorials/FcceeAnalysis.md

 and look at the plots in ```outputs/ZH_zee_ecm240_recoil/plots_ZH/```.
 The selections are ordered respecting how they have been added in the configuration file, and the plots for selection ```0==selbase``` to ```7===selWW``` should look more or less like those (that have been produced with all the statistics).

+No selection
 <img src="./images/FcceeAnalysis/ZH_Zee/mrecoil_sel0_nostack_lin.png" width="400">

+Optimised selection based on some variables
 <img src="./images/FcceeAnalysis/ZH_Zee/mrecoil_sel1_nostack_lin.png" width="400">

 <img src="./images/FcceeAnalysis/ZH_Zee/mrecoil_sel2_nostack_lin.png" width="400">
 <img src="./images/FcceeAnalysis/ZH_Zee/mrecoil_sel3_nostack_lin.png" width="400">
 <img src="./images/FcceeAnalysis/ZH_Zee/mrecoil_sel4_nostack_lin.png" width="400">